NFL defenses no longer dominate, making Bucs’ shutdown of Chiefs even more impressive

 The NFL’s state-of-the-art offense wound up with its ideas looking spent and its space looking scarce.
 Its big show had been ground into granular plays.
 “Just keep them in front of us,” Arians said, “and tackle real well.”

-Bowles managed to direct pressure on 57 percent of Mahomes’ dropbacks in the first half, according to ESPN.
+Bowles managed to direct pressure on 57 percent of Mahomes’s drop-backs in the first half, according to ESPN.
 Barrett and David kept turning up in ideal places at pivotal moments.
 White was marvelous again in his first postseason and second year in the league, with 12 tackles, eight solo tackles and a fitting, closing interception in the end zone.
 A secondary of a rookie, two second-year players and two third-year players seemed to keep getting older and wiser, all for a team that bolted from 7-5 to a closing 15-5.

-“I love playing for Coach Bowles, man,” second-year cornerback Sean Murphy-Bunting said.
+“I love playing for Coach Bowles, man,” second-year cornerback Murphy-Bunting said.
 “I love it so much.
 I really do.”
+He referred to Bowles as “a mastermind.”

 “The biggest thing,” Bowles said, “was trying to take away the first read.”
 Then the chases were on, and the chases were many.

-“Listen, Todd had a good plan,” Kansas City coach Andy Reid said, “but like I said, I could have done a whole lot better putting the guys in position to make better plays.”
+“Listen, Todd had a good plan,” Kansas City Coach Andy Reid said, “but like I said, I could have done a whole lot better putting the guys in position to make better plays.”

-Last Super Bowl, the Chiefs reached the seven-minute mark down 20-10 but still rich in realistic hope against a defense that had just about solved them.
-This Super Bowl, the Chiefs reached the seven-minute mark down 31-9 and obviously done against a defense that already had solved them.
+Last Super Bowl, the Chiefs reached the seven-minute mark of the fourth quarter down 20-10 but still rich in realistic hope against a defense that had just about solved them.
+This Super Bowl, the Chiefs reached that mark down 31-9 and obviously done against a defense that already had solved them.

 “You could honestly feel it with the change and the growth in the locker room,” said Barrett, “and that’s why we’re leaving with the Lombardi Trophy.”